josegabjimenez/react-ecommerce/README.md

 [![Netlify Status](https://api.netlify.com/api/v1/badges/1556c754-bf3a-4378-9b81-ad1cadc8ce30/deploy-status)](https://app.netlify.com/sites/pulguero/deploys)

 # react-ecommerce

-The front-end from an online shop project using react library, webpack as a bundler and tailwindcss for the styling.
+The front-end from an online shop project using react library, webpack as a bundler, Sass for the styling and for some animations is used the gsap library.

-## Building and running on localhost
+This project is to test my abilities using these technologies and also to build something useful for my community.

+## How to run it locally?

 First install dependencies: